Mursalmkakar/Mursalmkakar.github.io/docs/index.md

 *Figure 1: Yearly trends in vehicle thefts across San Francisco.*

-Our first visualization reveals the ebb and flow of vehicle thefts across San Francisco over two decades.
+Our first visualization reveals the ebb and flow of vehicle thefts across San Francisco from the early 2000s to the early 2020s.
 The time series plot is rendered in deep red to emphasize the gravity of these incidents.
 The visualization highlights several key findings: First, an unprecedented peak of 18,103 thefts occurred in the early 2000s.
 This period coincides with the pre-smartphone era when vehicle security systems were less sophisticated.
 Second, a sharp decline occurred from 2005 to 2006, with theft numbers dropping dramatically from approximately 18,000 to 7,000.
 This significant reduction might be attributed to the implementation of new police strategies, improvements in vehicle anti-theft technology, and the introduction of better security systems.
 Third, a steady decline period from 2006 to 2010 showed a gradual decrease to around 4,500 thefts.
 During 2011-2019, the trend shifted to show a moderate increase followed by fluctuating patterns, with thefts hovering between 5,000 and 8,000 annually.
 These small peaks and valleys suggest seasonal patterns in vehicle theft activity.
 Finally, the period from 2020 to 2024 exhibited notable fluctuations, particularly during the pandemic years, reflecting the unusual circumstances and changing urban dynamics of this period.